mindspore-ai/docs/docs/mindspore/source_en/faq/feature_advice.md

 <font size=3>**Q: Does MindSpore have any limitation on the input size of a single Tensor for exporting and loading models?**</font>

 A: Due to hardware limitations of Protobuf, when exporting to AIR and ONNX formats, the size of model parameters cannot exceed 2G; when exporting to MINDIR format, there is no limit to the size of model parameters.
-MindSpore only supports MINDIR and doesn't support AIR and ONNX formats.
-The import size limitation is the same as that of export.
+MindSpore only supports the importing of MINDIR and doesn't support the importing of AIR and ONNX formats.
+The importing of MINDIR does not have size limitation.

 <br/>